 Ramp or step up?

 As a rule ramp trailers are more expensive than step up trailers and which one you opt for is largely dependant on your budget but also what your horse is comfortable with.
 Some horses don’t like to step up into a trailer and prefer to just walk up a ramp.
 That said if the ramp isn’t strong enough it can flex as the horse is walking in which will undoubtedly make a sudden noise and could potentially scare your horse.

 Bumper Towed or European-Style Horse Box

-Usually the most expensive type of trailer these are large enough to not only transport horses but they also have the ability to live it them.
-Most commonly with a small kitchen/diner, bathroom and bedroom, bigger trailers though are similar to high-end motorhomes in that that have fully fitted kitchens, fireplaces, multiple bedrooms and even lounges too.
-For some this would be much more than they need but if you’re travelling long distances with your horses it can cost effective in the long run because you’re not having to pay for additional accommodation.
+Usually the most expensive type of trailer these are large enough to not only transport horses but they also have the ability to live in them.
+Most commonly with a small kitchen/diner, bathroom, and bedroom, bigger trailers though are similar to high-end motorhomes in that they have fully fitted kitchens, fireplaces, multiple bedrooms, and even lounges too.
+For some, this would be much more than they need but if you’re traveling long distances with your horses it can be cost-effective in the long run because you’re not having to pay for additional accommodation.

 Horsebox or Horse Van

 Popular in Europe these motorized trailers are fully contained and don’t need to be towed.
 They’re similar to gooseneck or living quarters trailers and will transport multiple horses with extra space for tack and depending on size will also have decent living quarters too.
 Horseboxes are more popular in Europe, in America they’re generally known as horse vans.

 What’s the best material for a horse trailer?